dominique-mueller/node-typescript-nestjs-starter/README.md

 #### Build & Test Output

-The `build` command will output the production bundle at `build/app.js`.
+The `build` command will output the result into the `build` folder, the application itself will be put at `build/index.js`.

 #### Test Coverage